scperkins/EJEHardenberg.github.io/public/writing/political/gamer-gate.md

 people who accuse 4chan of this are only thinking of the imageboard known as /b/ 90% of the time.

 /b/ Is the random board.
 It literally can have posts about anything.
-It is the wildest, most rediculous, and most offensive board it can be, simply because it exists for the sole purpose of being random.
+It is the wildest, most ridiculous, and most offensive board it can be, simply because it exists for the sole purpose of being random.
 When it first began it helped bring together the members of the Anonymous group, who [opposed Scientology], and [assisted the egyptian people].
 While the collective of Anonymous has generally